I Corinthians 5:9-11

 In conjunction with this, in the last few days, information has come to our attention of additional heinous sin in our brother’s life.
 In the mouth of “two or three witnesses,” we have discovered that our brother is guilty of initiating, encouraging and engaging in immoral and unseemly relationships with several sisters for over the past 20 years.
 Our brother has repeatedly lied to and deceived us, and others, with regard to these relationships and continues to deny any responsibility for them.
 The grievousness of these transgressions cannot be understated.

 Therefore, as true and faithful shepherds, before God and all the court of heaven, we are excommunicating our brother George Geftakys.
-He is not welcome at the Lord's Supper or at any assembly meeting or gathering until there is a full and complete clearing of these matters.
-Due to our brother's spiritual condition, we are also withdrawing all support for he and his wife’s personal needs.
+He is not welcome at the Lord's Supper or at any Assembly meeting or gathering until there is a full and complete clearing of these matters.
+Due to our brother's spiritual condition, we are also withdrawing all support for him and his wife’s personal needs.

 Brethren, we entreat you, by I Corinthians 5:9-11, not to have anything to do with our brother at this time -- apart from admonishing him to repentance.
 We further entreat all those who love the Lord in other places to honor this excommunication and pray earnestly for true repentance, humility and contrition in our brother's life.